Compare Model-Driven, CAD, And Vector Tools For Patent-Compliant Figures

 Why We Like It

 We like CorelDRAW for having the entire finishing toolset: the vector drawing tool, the image editing tool, screen-capture, and AI tracing under a single platform.
-It implies that you can import rough sketches, clean them up, equalize stroke weights, and export clean vector PDFs without having to change programs while saving time and energy.
+It implies that you can import rough sketches, clean them up, equalize stroke weights, and export clean vector PDFs suited for patent drawing submission workflows without having to change programs while saving energy and time.

 User Rating